Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures

 \subsection{Outline}

+Now that the abstract theory has been laid down, we are in a position to revisit the examples listed in \secref{sec:main_results_examples_1}.
+We will also present further variants based on the distinction between Neumann and Dirichlet conditions, as well as consider examples of sequences consisting of fully fledged Douglis--Nirenberg systems.

-The most immediate examples of elliptic pre-complexes are those of \emph{exterior covariant derivatives}, generalizing the classical de Rham complex.
+As hinted in \secref{sec:main_results_examples_1}, the most immediate examples of elliptic pre-complexes are those of {exterior covariant derivatives}, generalizing the classical de Rham complex.
 These were already touched upon in the rudimentary work \cite{KL23}.
 Here we study them in the highest generality, including operations between boundary sections (i.e., $Q \ne 0$ and $T \ne 0$ in \eqref{eq:Boutet_de_movel_intro}), thereby illustrating several types of elliptic pre-complexes in their arguably simplest nontrivial forms.

 Another archetypal example comprises the much-studied Killing and Hessian equations, which were our primary motivation for the original onset of elliptic pre-complexes and generalized Hodge theory in \cite{KL23}.
 These equations were classically treated within the scope of the \emph{Calabi complex}, and motivated much of the classical theory of compatibility complexes for overdetermined systems.
 They are also relevant in many problems arising in the calculus of variations and material science.